DerekRoberts/queryImporter/README.md

 `nodejs index.js import --mongo-host=127.0.0.1 --mongo-db=query_composer_development --mongo-port=27017`

-Specifiy a username to push the scripts into the database with: `--pdc-user=USERNAME`, not the username must exist in the `users` collection in the existing MongoDB.
+Specifiy a username to push the scripts into the database with: `--hdc-user=USERNAME`, not the username must exist in the `users` collection in the existing MongoDB.

 You may specify environment variables in typical NodeJS fashion, for example:

- `RECLONE=true BRANCH=PDC-0.1.4 REPO=<someUrl> nodejs index.js import --mongo-host=127.0.0.1 --mongo-db=query_composer_development --mongo-port=27017`
+ `RECLONE=true BRANCH=HDC-0.1.4 REPO=<someUrl> nodejs index.js import --mongo-host=127.0.0.1 --mongo-db=query_composer_development --mongo-port=27017`

  Environment variables avaiable are:

  * `RECLONE` (default: true) - tells the importer to delete any old queries it finds and pull down a fresh copy.
- * `REPO` (default: PDC queries repo) - the repository to pull queries from.
+ * `REPO` (default: HDC queries repo) - the repository to pull queries from.
- * `BRANCH` (default: "master") - the branch to checkout when cloning, this may also be a tag name, e.g. "PDC-0.1.0"
+ * `BRANCH` (default: "master") - the branch to checkout when cloning, this may also be a tag name, e.g. "HDC-0.1.0"
  * `SKIP_INITS` (default: false) - determines whether to overwrite the initiatives() function with the default initiatives and remove all physician history.

  Other variables can be found in `src/constants.js`, however DO NOT use them unless you know what you are doing!